MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/ios/simulator.md

 #### [Visual Studio for Mac](#tab/vsmac/)
 This guide will discuss how to specify an iOS simulator when running tests locally on macOS.

 Each iOS simulator that's configured on an Apple device will have a unique *device identifier* assigned to it.
-UITest will use this device identifier to start the desired iOS simulator.
+UITest will use this device identifier to start the intended iOS simulator.

 A UITest must use the `IApp.DeviceIdentifier` method to provide the device identifier: